So you want to start a podcast?

 If it was work, there is no way we would be here right now.
 It’s fun.
 It’s a lot of fun.
 And to think it helps us professionally and doesn’t cost a lot?

-So what does it cost? $60/hour for weekly shows, $90/hour for any other cadence, which includes the studio time and the engineer.
+So what does it cost? $75/hour for weekly shows, $100/hour for any other cadence, which includes the studio time and the engineer.
 We do recognize that there are some shows that need different levels of services and so we’ve come up with a few different tiers, just to be safe:

 - Regular: Our normal process.
 You come in, you record, you walk away, and we take care of the rest.
 We do our normal editing and normalization process, and syndicate your show out through our normal methods.
-This is our $60/hour or $90/hour level that almost all of the shows that record with us fit.
+This is our $75/hour or $100/hour level that almost all of the shows that record with us fit.
 There is a one-time startup fee of $100 that is charged to handle all of the setup work we do on our end to get you up and running properly.

 - White label: for those shows that want to use our facilities, but not necessarily be “a part of the network”.
 Your content is not syndicated through our normal channels, and we’re simply a recording platform for you.
-Rates start at $100/hour.
+Rates start at $150/hour.